Create an Evening Ritual for a Good Night's Rest.

 Soul Artist Evening Ritual for Vata Season

 According to the Indian wellness system of Ayurveda, each season is governed by different elements.
-Autumn is the season of wind and space and therefore is honored as a time of movement, creativity, and spontaneous change.
+Autumn is the season of wind and space.
+It is honored as a time of movement, creativity, and spontaneous change.
 When imbalanced, however, these winds can feel more like a tornado than an inspirational breeze.
 Excess vata in your mind can make you feel anxious, restless, and worried.
 Physically, you may feel dehydrated, constipated, and depleted.
 Insomnia is common during this time of windy change and busy holiday schedules.
 Follow these practices from Yoga and Ayurveda to cultivate a restful sleep pattern.

 SUNSET VINYASA & MEDITATION